Limeexe/synthetic-data-generation-w-faker/README.md

 ### Correlation Heatmap
 Displays correlations between features and highlights dependencies.

+### Cross-Validation Results
+Shows R-squared scores for each fold and the mean R-squared score to evaluate model performance.

 ### Model Predictions
 Scatter plot comparing true vs. predicted values of the target variable.